Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Experimental Setup

 \subsection{Automatic Evaluation}

-We evaluate the perplexity on the validation set of the Faroese portion of Fineweb-2 both zero-shot and after continued pre-training on Faroese.
+We evaluate the perplexity on the validation set of the Faroese portion of Fineweb-2.
 In addition, we introduce two benchmarks: FoBLiMP for linguistic acceptability probes, and FoBCoMP for text comprehension probes.
 We report results on the original SmolLM models as a baseline.

 \paragraph{FoBLiMP} To probe zero-shot linguistic skills, we use minimal pairs with one correct and one corrupted sentence, measuring the percentage of times the model assigns higher probability to the correct sentence.
 This collection is called FoBLiMP (Faroese Benchmark of Linguistic Minimal Pairs).
+Table~\ref{tab:foblimp_overview} in Appendix~\ref{app:dataset_statistics} provides an overview of sources, subsets and modifications, and statistics.
 To evaluate \textbf{subject-verb agreement}, we use the Faroese portion of MultiBLiMP \citep{jumelet2025multiblimp10massivelymultilingual}, containing 232 sentences.
 ScaLA \citep{nielsen-2023-scandeval} contains sentences corrupted by \textbf{swapping or deleting words}.
 Originally a binary classification task, we convert it to minimal pairs by realigning correct and incorrect sentences using Levenshtein distance ($\geq0.85$), with unmatched samples added manually.
 Concatenating all subsets gives 552 pairs for \textit{flip\_neighbours} and 601 pairs for \textit{delete}.
-GermDetect \citet{michael-horbach-2025-germdetect} provide automatically corrupted sentences with \textbf{verb placement errors}.
+GermDetect \citep{michael-horbach-2025-germdetect} provide automatically corrupted sentences with \textbf{verb placement errors}.
 After removing pairs with no corruption, we obtain 2,026 pairs.
 As Faroese allows flexible word order, some corruptions are grammatical, but we conclude from an inspection that the original sentence is mostly more common.
 We also construct minimal pairs from a human evaluation in \citet{scalvini-etal-2025-rethinking}, where two raters annotated \textbf{errors in English-to-Faroese translations} from four models.
 We pair translations with an error difference of at least 2, keeping those with no more than four errors in the better translation and excluding translations containing foreign scripts.
 This yields 680 pairs.